 How to Peel Tamarillos?

 As the skin of the tamarillo fruit is not really eaten, we have to peel them.
-The quickest way to do so would be to pour boiling hot water over the tamarillos in a bowl until fully submerged.
-Leave it for about 5 minutes.
+The quickest way to do so would be to make a small X incision at the bottom of the fruit.
+Then pour boiling hot water over the tamarillos in a bowl until fully submerged.
+Leave it for about 3-4 minutes.

 When that is done, wash it under cool water.
 You should be able to then pinch the skin and it should come away relatively easily.
-If not, you can use a paring knife.
-Create a small nick at the top and then using the knife, peel the skin gently.
+If not, you can use a paring knife, grab hold of the skin that has slightly lifted and peel back.

 How to Eat Tamarillo?

 Much the same as tomatoes, you can eat tamarillos raw or cooked.

 My preference is to eat them as is, as I would any other piece of fruit.
 All you have to do is cut them in half and using a spoon, scoop out the flesh.
 The seeds are edible so eat the entire pulp.
 They are fantastic in salads and a great substitute for tomatoes if you’re looking for something a little different.

 The juices of the tamarillo however can stain so do be careful when you’re eating them.
 I learnt that the hard way, didn’t I?

 You can also cook the tamarillos.
 Fantastic in stews, a good base for sauces and used for jams and chutneys.
 The tartness of the tamarillos really suits those who prefer tangy flavours in their cooking.

 I’m sure everyone has their own way of removing the pits from cherries and I guess it depends on how much you need the cherry to look good.
 If you’re just dumping them into something you’re cooking, stewing or perhaps even pureeing, then the end result is irrelevant.
 For us, the cherries are a show piece so it does matter that they are pitted nicely.